Enzeiy/Azure-Projects/Automated Onboarding /Readme.md

 # Automated Onboarding
 The automated onboarding project is built using Azure Logic Apps with Microsoft Entra ID connectors.
-The Logic application workflow will receive a HTTP request from onboarding user platforms, extract user information, create the accounts of onboarding users, and send an email to administrators that new users has been created.
+The Logic application workflow will receive a HTTP request from onboarding user platforms, extract user information, create the accounts of onboarding users, and send a welcoming email.

 # Architecture